newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/emergency-trip-permit.md

 * Business address
 * Driver name
 * Vehicle information (year, make, model, VIN or serial number, and license plate number)
-* Date and time of pick up or delivery
+* Date and time of pickup or delivery
-* Name of pick-up site and address
+* Name of pickup site and address
 * Name of delivery site and address
 * Applicable fees paid